 Search Results :

-Kerberos verifies the identity of both the client and the server, ensuring the communication is secured and preventing impersonation attacks.
+Kerberos protocol verifies the identity of both the client and the server, ensuring the communication is secured and preventing impersonation attacks.

 Kerberos is a widely adopted SSO protocol, supported by various operating systems and applications.